About me

 My name is Rebecca.
 I’m a soon 30-something-year-old Danish woman with a terrible travel bug.

-It started when my mum boarded a flight to Thailand with me before I even had turned two years old.
-But now I have been living in Argentina since 2016.
+It all started when my mum boarded a flight to Thailand with me on her arm.
+I had not even turned two years old.

 I started traveling alone just shortly after I turned 18 years old.
 First to London and afterward to Spain.